 - (a) Members cannot be required to teach overload.
-However, if Members want to teach overload, they require the advanced written approval of the Dean. - (b) Members are ineligible to teach overload if they are: - i) on a research intensive load; - ii) on a tenure-track appointment; - iii) if they have course releases for any other reasons; or - iv) Chairs or Directors of academic units; however, Chairs of small programs (i.e. fewer than four (4) faculty Members) who have elected the stipend/reimbursable allowance for Chairs under Article 27.3(a)(iv) may, in exceptional circumstances, seek the approval of the Dean to teach one three-credit course overload. - (c) In any academic year (July 1 to June 30), a Member's overload teaching will not exceed the equivalent of two (2) three-credit courses or equivalent for a Member on a Teaching Intensive Workload or a Normal Workload.
-A course is considered overload teaching if it is above and beyond a Member's assigned teaching load per Article 27.2.
-Any exceptions to overload maximums require the support of the Provost and the consent of the Association.
+However, if Members want to teach overload, they require the advanced written approval of the Dean. - (b) Members are ineligible to teach overload if they are: - i) on a research intensive load; - ii) on a tenure-track appointment; or - iii) if they have course releases for any other reasons. - (c) In any academic year (July 1 to June 30), a Member's overload teaching will not exceed the equivalent of two (2) three-credit courses or equivalent for a Member on a Teaching Intensive Workload or a Normal Workload.
+A course is considered overload teaching if it is greater than a Member's assigned teaching load per Article 28.2.
+Any exceptions to overload maximums require the support of the Provost and the consent of the Association. - (d) In any academic year, Members on a Teaching Intensive Workload who teach overload will receive overload payments per Article 30.4. - (e) In any academic year, Members on a Normal Workload who teach overload will receive overload payments or have their workload adjusted in the following academic year as follows: - i) if they teach three (3) overload credits, they will receive an overload payment per Article 30.4 for one (1) three-credit course or a three (3) credit teaching reduction in the following academic year; and - ii) if they teach six (6) overload credits, they will receive overload payment per Article 30.4 for two (2) three-credit courses or overload payment for one (1) three-credit course and one (1) three-credit teaching reduction in the following academic year.

-- (d) In any academic year, Members on a Teaching Intensive Workload who teach overload will receive overload payments per Article 29.4. - (e) In any academic year, Members on a Normal Workload who teach overload will receive overload payments or have their workload adjusted in the following academic year as follows: - i) if they teach three (3) credits, they will receive an overload payment per Article 29.4 or a credit for a teaching reduction in the following academic year; and - ii) if they teach six (6) credits, they will receive overload payment per Article 29.4 for two 3-credit courses or overload payment for one 3-credit course and a 3-credit teaching reduction in the following academic year. - (f) In any academic year (July 1 to June 30), the following will not be counted in calculating overload limits for the purposes of Article 27.7(c): Additional Qualification (AQ) and Additional Basic Qualification (ABQ) courses.
+- (f) In any academic year (July 1 to June 30), the following will not be counted in calculating overload limits for the purposes of Article 28.8(c): Additional Qualification (AQ) and Additional Basic Qualification (ABQ) courses.
 Similarly, labs, seminars and tutorials which are a supplement to courses will not be counted as overload.
 For these courses, in any academic year, there is no limit on the number of credits which may be taught by a Member on a Teaching Intensive Workload or a Normal Workload.
 The teaching of all such courses must first be approved by the appropriate Dean. - (g) Individualized study courses will not be considered part of the assigned teaching load and will not be considered overload for the purposes of the calculation of the maximum teaching overload limit.
-In any academic year, Members may only teach up to eighteen (18) credits of individualized study courses.
-The teaching of such courses must first be approved by the appropriate Dean.
-If an individualized study course will not be offered. - (h) When courses during the academic year, including the Spring/Summer terms, require teaching paid by overload, the Dean will first notify Members of the academic unit of the availability of the course.
-Upon application, an eligible Member will be given first consideration for the course if it is within his/her area of competency. - (i) At the request of the Dean, and with the agreement of the Member, instruction of labs, seminars and tutorials in excess of the maximum overload limit may be assigned.
-In all such cases, the Dean will inform the Association in writing.
+Members are not required to teach any individualized study courses in any academic year, nor are they limited in the number of credits of individualized study courses they teach in any academic year.
+The teaching of such courses must first be approved by the appropriate Dean, and the Dean will normally assign the course to the Member who requests it.
+If an individualized study course duplicates the content of a regular course, the individualized study course will not be offered. - (h) When courses during the academic year, including the Spring/Summer terms, require teaching paid by overload, the Dean will first notify Members of the academic unit of the availability of the course.

-27.8 Courses Taught Off the Primary Campus
+28.9 Courses Taught Off the Primary Campus